wictoriadrefelt/horoscope/README.md

-Assignment for school. - The aim for th to create a simple API where user can save, update and delete their personal horoscope.
+Assignment for school. - The aim for the project is to create a simple API where user can save, update and delete their personal horoscope.
 The horoscope is displayed after user puts in date of birth.

 Needs to be run on a server for the project to work.